TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Summary/Index.rst

 Site Package Builder
 ^^^^^^^^^^^^^^^^^^^^

+*TODO: Add some basic information and a reference to `http://sitepackagebuilder.com/`_.*

 .. @TODO point out that instead of writing all files from scratch, the site package builder can be used as a freeonline service.
 .. @TODO screenshot